MV Queen of the North: With BC Ferries

 During 2001, she was given a major $500,000 refit at Vancouver Shipyards, which included a redesign and modernization of the passenger decks.
 However, owing to her older single-hull design, the ship was not designed to survive a significant hull breach or the flooding of more than one bulkhead compartment.
 All newer ferries can survive flooding of at least two bulkhead compartments and because of this concern, the ship was intended to be replaced between 2009 and 2011.

 Sinking

-Queen of the North sank after running aground on Gil Island in Wright Sound, 135 km south of Prince Rupert, British Columbia.
-She sank at 12:25 am or 12:43 am PST (08:43 UTC) on March 22, 2006; there are conflicting reports about the exact time.
+On March 22, 2006, Queen of the North sank after running aground on Gil Island in Wright Sound, 135 km south of Prince Rupert, British Columbia.
+She sank at 12:25 am or 12:43 am PST (08:43 UTC), however, there are conflicting reports about the exact time.
 News reports indicated that the vessel failed to make a planned course change and was at the time of the collision one kilometre away from where it should have been.
 She was bound for Port Hardy.